-To achieve the best possible adhesion of the coating to the substrate's surface NCT uses the PVD coating process known as cathodic arc.
+To achieve the best possible adhesion of the coating to the substrate's surface TS NCT uses the PVD coating process known as cathodic arc.
 The cathodic coating process is extremely versatile and allows monolayer, multilayer, graded or alloy films to be deposited on a variety of substrates at various processing temperatures.
 Although there are many different PVD coating methods being used commercially, none can provide the adhesion of cathodic arc.
 Because of its extremely high ionization rate, the cathodic arc process deposits a very dense film with excellent adhesion to the substrate.

 For a more detailed explanation of the various PVD coating methods and the differences between the PVD and CVD coating processes, please choose the PVD coating process comparison.

-This photograph shows the inside of one of our coating systems.
+This photograph at left shows the inside of one of our coating systems.
 The intense plasma generated by the arc evaporation source continually bombards the substrates during the coating cycle.
 The plasma generated has a high concentration of ions which yields well adhered dense films.

 Cathodic Arc Coating System